rancher/rancher/docs/infrastructure/hosts/index.md

 ![Hosts on Rancher 1]({{site.baseurl}}/img/rancher_hosts_1.png)

-The first time that you add a host, you will be required to set up the [Host Registration]({{site.baseurl}}/docs/configuration/host-registration/).
+The first time that you add a host, you may be required to set up the [Host Registration]({{site.baseurl}}/docs/configuration/host-registration/).
 This setup determines what DNS name or IP address, and port that your hosts will be connected to the Rancher API.
 By default, we have selected the management server IP and port `8080`.
 If you choose to change the address, please make sure to specify the port that should be used to connect to the Rancher API.
 At any time, you can update the [Host Registration]({{site.baseurl}}/docs/configuration/host-registration/).
 After setting up your host registration, click on **Save**.

 ![Host Registration on Rancher 1]({{site.baseurl}}/img/rancher_hosts_registration_1.png)